Yu Chang Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Giants have the 10th-ranked team ERA among all league pitching staffs (3.99).

-- Giants pitchers combine to allow the third-fewest home runs in baseball (109 total, one per game).
+- Giants pitchers combine to give up 109 home runs (one per game), the third-fewest in the league.

-- Walker makes the start for the Giants, his seventh of the season.
-He is 3-0 with a 2.70 ERA and 38 strikeouts through 33 1/3 innings pitched.
+- Alexander (6-1) pitches for the Giants to make his third start of the season.

-- In his last time out on Thursday, the righty tossed 2 2/3 scoreless innings against the Oakland Athletics while surrendering one hit.
+- The lefty last appeared in relief on Thursday, when he tossed a scoreless third of an inning against the Oakland Athletics while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.